 A signal box, Elgin Centre, which controlled the connection between the two stations, remains standing to the south of the station in the 'V' of the junction, somewhat past its best.
 It is 'C' listed.

-ScotRail is establishing (winter 2017, not yet constructed winter 2018) a train depot in the former goods yard.
+ScotRail is establishing (winter 2017, not yet constructed winter 2018, or winter 2019) a train depot in the former goods yard.

 Greens of Drainie

 Rifle Range Halt

 |Location names in dark blue are on the same original line.|

 Elgin East to Rothes via Longmorn authorised (avoiding difficulties using the Inverness and Aberdeen Junction Railway's Elgin to Orton section).

 The Travellers Joy: The Story of the Morayshire Railway